What is Sesame?

 Two Types of Sesame Seeds

 There are two main types of sesame seeds: white and black.
-White sesame seeds are the most common and are typically used in baking and in the production of sesame oil.
+White sesame seeds are the most common and are typically used in baking and in sesame oil production.

-Black sesame seeds are sesame seeds that are dark in color, typically ranging from deep brown to black.
+Black sesame seeds are dark in color, typically ranging from deep brown to black.
 They are native to Southeast Asia and are commonly used in traditional Chinese and Japanese cuisine.
-Black sesame seeds have a slightly stronger, more intense flavor than white sesame seeds and are often used as a garnish or in sauces and marinades.
+Black sesame seeds have a slightly stronger, more intense flavor than white ones and are often used as a garnish or in sauces and marinades.

-Black sesame seeds are used in a variety of dishes, including as a topping for baked goods and noodles, in stir fries and salads, and in traditional Chinese and Japanese desserts like black sesame ice cream and mochi.
+Black sesame seeds are used in a variety of dishes, including as a topping for baked goods and noodles, in stir-fries and salads, and traditional Chinese and Japanese desserts like black sesame ice cream and mochi.
 They can also be ground and used as a condiment or in dressings and marinades.

 In addition to their use in cooking, black sesame seeds are believed to have a number of health benefits.
 They are high in antioxidants and have been shown to improve digestion and lower blood pressure.
 They are also a good source of calcium, iron, and zinc.